How to Watch a Cricket Game: A Simple Guide to Basic Rules

 Key Areas to Know:

-1. Pitch: The main area where the bowler bowls and the batsmen bat.
+- Pitch: The area where the bowler delivers the ball and the batsmen hit it.

-2. Wickets: These are three vertical stumps topped by two small horizontal bails at each end of the pitch.
+- Wickets: Three vertical stumps topped by two horizontal bails at each end of the pitch.

-3. Boundary: The edge of the cricket field.
+- Boundary: The outer edge of the cricket field.

 Teams and Players

-Each team has 11 players – batsmen, bowlers, and fielders.
-A substitute fielder can replace any fielder but they can't bowl or bat.
+Both teams consist of 11 players, including batsmen, bowlers, and fielders.
+A substitute fielder can replace a fielder but cannot bowl or bat.

 Key Players and Their Roles:

-1. Batsmen: The players who score runs by hitting the ball.
+- Batsmen: Players who score runs by hitting the ball.

-2. Bowlers: The players who deliver the ball to the batsman.
+- Bowlers: Players who deliver the ball to the batsman.

-3. Fielders: Players who assist in catching the ball or stopping runs.
+- Fielders: Players who catch the ball or prevent runs.

 The Basic Rules of Cricket

-Cricket has two main formats – Test cricket and limited-over cricket (One Day Internationals (ODI) and T20).
+Cricket has two main formats: Test cricket and limited-over cricket, which includes One Day Internationals (ODIs) and T20 matches.

 Test Cricket